GSA/digitalgov.gov/content/resources/intro-accessibility.md

 How do we get there?
 The shortest version is to make sure that everyone ensures that their products meet the minimum [Level-A](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview&versions=2.0&levels=aa%2Caaa#top) and [Level-AA](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview&versions=2.0&levels=a%2Caaa#top) Success Criteria (SC) of the Web Content Accessibility Guidelines (WCAG) — the globally recognized guidelines for creating accessible digital experiences from the [World Wide Web Consortium](https://www.w3.org/) (W3C).

-[WCAG 2.0](https://www.w3.org/TR/WCAG20/) outlines the principles, guidelines, testable success criteria, and techniques needed to optimize content.
+[WCAG 2.0](https://www.w3.org/TR/WCAG20/) outlines the **principles**, **guidelines**, testable **success criteria**, and **techniques** needed to optimize content.
 There are four principles known as “POUR,” where all online content should be:

-1. Perceivable - Information and user interface components must be presentable to users in ways they can perceive (it can't be invisible to all of their senses).
+1. **Perceivable** - Information and user interface components must be presentable to users in ways they can perceive (it can't be invisible to all of their senses).

-2. Operable - User interface components and navigation must be operable (the interface cannot require interaction that a user cannot perform).
+2. **Operable** - User interface components and navigation must be operable (the interface cannot require interaction that a user cannot perform).

-3. Understandable - Information and the operation of user interface must be understandable (the content or operation cannot be beyond their understanding).
+3. **Understandable** - Information and the operation of user interface must be understandable (the content or operation cannot be beyond their understanding).

-4. Robust - Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technology (as technologies and user agents evolve, the content should remain accessible).
+4. **Robust** - Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technology (as technologies and user agents evolve, the content should remain accessible).

 Sometimes the technical descriptions of the WCAG requirements can make it harder to understand, but luckily we have the resources to help navigate the basics.